Projects in Belize

 STEAM

-Through targeted coaching and instructional support in STEAM methodologies, equip educators with the tools and strategies to foster student engagement, critical thinking and problem-solving skills.
+The goal of the STEAM program is to provide targeted coaching and instructional support in STEAM methodologies to teachers so they can foster student engagement, critical thinking and problem-solving skills.

 Peace Corps Belize's collaboration with the ministry reflects our commitment to a holistic, sustainable approach—one that values stakeholder insights, fosters professional growth, and strengthens education in literacy, SPED, and STEAM.
 Together, we are shaping a future where every child in Belize has the opportunity to learn, create, and thrive.